defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 ## Providing a Collection View Layout

 With iOS 13 and tvOS 13 collection view layouts can be provided in a general declarative way through [compositional layouts](https://developer.apple.com/videos/play/wwdc2019/215).
-The obtained layout code is expressive and supports advanced features like independently scrollable sections.
+The obtained layout code is expressive and supports advanced features like [independently scrollable sections](https://developer.apple.com/documentation/uikit/uicollectionlayoutsectionorthogonalscrollingbehavior).

-Because SwiftUI is also available starting with iOS 13 and tvOS 13 compositional layouts are the obvious choice for our implementation:
+Because SwiftUI was introduced with iOS and tvOS 13, compositional layouts are the obvious choice for our implementation:

 {% highlight swift %}
 struct CollectionView: UIViewRepresentable {